eggboy/aca-java-ai-workshop/07-monitoring-java-aca/README.md

 ![Spring Boot Admin](images/logstream.png)

-## Log Monitoring with Log Analytics
+## Monitoring Logs with Log Analytics

 Azure Container Apps is integrated with Azure Monitor Log Analytics to monitor and analyze your container app's logs.
 When selected as your log monitoring solution, your Container Apps environment includes a Log Analytics workspace that